Maureen O'Boyle

 Maureen Jeralyn O'Boyle (born July 14, 1963) is an American television reporter and news anchor.
 She was the lead anchor for WBTV News 3 in her hometown of Charlotte, North Carolina and used to anchor the weekly "Stretching Your Dollar" report.
-On May 2, 2022 she announced that she will be leaving WBTV in June, 2022.
+On May 2, 2022 she announced that she was leaving WBTV in June 2022.
 O'Boyle has been the anchorwoman for the TV shows A Current Affair and Extra.

 Early life

 O'Boyle was born in Charlotte, North Carolina.
 She is one of ten children; her oldest brother Johnny died when he was a toddler.
 Growing up, her father's work for Xerox had the family moving almost every two years from New York to England until they finally settled back in Charlotte, where her father started a specialty advertising company called Timeplanner Calendars.
-O'Boyle's six brothers eventually took over the family business, grew it to a multimillion-dollar company, and sold it in summer 2007!
+O'Boyle's six brothers eventually took over the family business, grew it to a multimillion-dollar company, and sold it in summer 2007.

 O'Boyle graduated from West Charlotte High School in 1981 and studied journalism at East Carolina University.